 - 1. Go to the Portal. - 2.
-Click the "Online Handbooks" link in the upper left "Providers" box.

-3. Click on the "Updates and Handbooks" link.
+Click the "Online Handbooks" link in the upper left "Providers" box. - 3.
+Click on the "Updates and Handbooks" link.
 (This link is below the three drop-down menus.)

-Other Business Enhancements Available on the Portal
+Other Business Enhancements on the Portal

-The secure Provider area of the ForwardHealth Portal enables providers to do the following:
+The secure Provider area of the Portal enables providers to do the following:

-- Verify member enrollment.

-- View RAs.

-- Designate which trading partner is eligible to receive the provider's 835.

-- Update and maintain provider file information.
-Providers have the choice to indicate separate addresses for different business functions.
+- View RAs. - Designate which trading partner is eligible to receive the provider's 835. - Update and maintain provider file information.
+Providers will have the choice to indicate separate addresses for different business functions.

-- Receive electronic notifications and provider publications from ForwardHealth.

-- Enroll in EFT.

-- Track provider-submitted PA requests.